CeeDee Lamb Player Prop Bets for NFL Week 14 | Dallas vs. Washington 12/12/2021

 Season Stats

+- Lamb's 829 receiving yards (69.1 per game) lead all receivers on the Cowboys.
+He's been targeted 90 times and has registered 57 catches and six touchdowns.

+- So far this season, 19.5% of the 462 passes thrown by his team have gone Lamb's way.

-- With eight targets in the red zone this season, Lamb has been on the receiving end of 13.1% of his team's 61 red zone pass attempts.
+- Lamb has seen the ball thrown his way eight times in the red zone this season, 13.1% of his team's 61 red zone pass attempts.

-- The Cowboys have called a pass in 58.3% of their plays from scrimmage this year while staying on the ground 41.7% of the time.
-This offensive attack ranks third in the NFL in points scored.
+- The Cowboys have run 58.3% passing plays and 41.7% rushing plays this season.
+They rank third in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Lamb's matchup with Washington.